nomicness/a-whole-new-world/README.md

 > **304.** PARSING VOTES: A vote must be a Pull Request (PR) comment containing only a "yay" (a vote for a proposal) or a "nay" (a vote against a proposal).
 Case sensitivity is irrelevant.
 > It is important, for parsing, that no other non-space characters be included in the comment body.
 The comment must be attached to the PR itself, and not associated with any specific file.

+When a proposal is voted upon, Nomic Bot will respond with the incentive value the voter will be awarded once the proposal has quorum.
+Once a quorum is reached, Nomic Bot will update the player file with the pending incentive values for the players who have already voted.

 ### Proposal Management

 #### /open